-I am a post-doctoral research scientist at Columbia University, collaborating with Chaolin Zhang other wonderful members in the Zhang Lab.
-Before this, I completed my Ph.D. in computer science at Washington University in St. Louis under the guidance of Gary Stormo.
-My research interest is developing computational methods for problems related to protein-DNA/RNA interactions.
+I am a post-doctoral research scientist at Columbia University, collaborating with Chaolin Zhang and other wonderful members in the Zhang Lab.
+Previously, I earned my Ph.D. in computer science at Washington University in St. Louis under the mentorship of Gary Stormo.
+My current research focuses on developing computational methods for analyzing protein-DNA/RNA interactions.

 For example, in regulatory genomics, we want to infer the following: